NicholasRasi/FL-Simulator/README.md

 ### Global Update Optimizer
 The **Global Update Optimizer** computes ```epochs``` (E), ```batch_size``` (B) and ```num_examples``` (N) so the amount of computation performed locally by each devices.
-The configuration can be different for everys elected device.
+The configuration can be different for every elected device.

 The **Global Update Optimizer** must implement the ***optimize*** method that given a round and a device index return the update configuration, as a dict:
 ```
-def optimize(self, r: int, dev_index: int) -> dict
+def optimize(self, r: int, dev_index: int, phase: str) -> dict:
 ```

 Example of returned configuration: